 Easy Roast Whole Duck

-Back at the States side, I would not dare to duplicate the Peking Roast Duck experience, which requires a large kiln rotisserie to accomplish the feat.
-However, I have made many good roast ducks and perpetually keep a jar of roast duck fat in my freezer for special occasions, such as duck fat crispy potato pancakes on the girls’ birthdays once a year.
-Another blog.
+Back in the States, I would not dare try to reproduce true Peking duck, which really requires a large kiln-like oven to do properly.
+But I have made many excellent roast ducks, and I almost always keep a jar of duck fat in the freezer for special occasions—most notably duck-fat potato pancakes for the girls’ birthdays.
+That is a blog for another day.

-This recipe was used on a duck from Indiana where a particularly lean and smaller type of ducks are raised, as opposed to Long Island ducks which are quite fatty and large (pictured).
-We bought two ducks when we celebrated CC#1’s birthday last year in Indiana and when we found out one was still in her freezer this November, we brought it home and enjoyed another wonderful family meal.
+This particular recipe was made with a duck from Indiana, where a smaller, leaner breed is often raised, unlike the larger and much fattier Long Island ducks pictured here.
+We bought two ducks while celebrating CC#1’s birthday in Indiana last year, and when we discovered this November that one was still in her freezer, we brought it home and turned it into another wonderful family meal.

-This recipe is adapted from D’Targnan’s East Roast Duck
+This recipe is adapted from D’Targnan’s Easy Roast Duck

 Ingredients: